 The whole saga began following Kotaku's expose on Riot's internal culture, which was then followed by the class action lawsuit and eventually the walkout after the company tried to force two individual case into arbitration.

 Riot Games committed to several improvements in order to curb the aforementioned culture but there was still the lingering case of class action lawsuit.
-That part of the story seems to be coming to a conclusion, as reported by LA Times.
+That part of the story seems to be coming to a conclusion, as by LA Times.

 According to the new documentation that was filed, both parties agreed to a settlement in the range of $10 million and they are waiting for the court to approve it.